Recipe for Potato and Broccoli Latkes

 - 1/2 cup seasoned bread crumbs

 - Scrub potatoes and cut into eighths.
 Place in large pot of cold water and bring to boil.
-Boil 15-20 minutes, adding broccoli to pot for remaining five minutes of boiling time.
+Boil 15 to 20 minutes, adding broccoli to pot for remaining five minutes of boiling time.
 Potatoes should be fork tender.
 Drain vegetables.

 - Heat olive oil in skillet on medium heat.
 Shape mixture into patties and fry.
 Flip latkes when sides are golden.
-Each side takes approximately 3-4 minutes.
+Each side takes approximately 3 to 4 minutes.

 - Remove latkes with spatula and rest on paper towel-lined baking sheet.
 Transfer to baking rack.

 Tips for Making Latkes